osmosis-labs/osmosis/tests/localosmosis/README.md

 Running an osmosis network with mainnet state is now as easy as setting up a stateless localnet.

-1. Set up a mainnet node and stop it at whatever height you want to fork the network at.
+1. Set up a mainnet node, allowing it to start and sync a few blocks.
+Then, stop it at the desired height where you want to fork the network.

 2. There are now two options you can choose from: